-On January 6, 2014, the Metropolitan Water Reclamation of Greater Chicago (MWRD) and the Environmental Protection Agency (EPA) entered into a Consent Decree (CD) concerning combined Combined sewer Sewer Oeverflows (CSO) discharges.
+On January 6, 2014, the Metropolitan Water Reclamation of Greater Chicago (MWRD) and the Environmental Protection Agency (EPA) entered into a Consent Decree (CD) concerning Combined Sewer Overflow (CSO) discharges.
 One of the requirements of the CD is the establishment by MWRD of a Green Infrastructure (GI) Program.
-The purpose of the GI Program is to increase acceptance of and investment in GI measures within MWRD's service area.
-Other key benefits will be GI's ability and to reduce Combined Sewer Overflows (CSOs) discharges, localized flooding, and stormwater impacts. and flooding.
-MWRD will implement the GI Program in collaboration with Cook County municipalities, municipal conferences, townships, and other local governments, state and federal agencies, nongovernmental organizations, citizens, and private entities.
+The purpose of the GI Program is to increase acceptance of and investment in GI measures within MWRD's service area and to reduce CSO discharges, localized flooding, and stormwater impacts.
+MWRD will implement the GI Program in collaboration with Cook County municipalities, municipal conferences, townships, and other local governments, state and federal agencies, non-governmental organizations, citizens, and private entities.
 For the purposes of this plan, Green Infrastructure (GI) is defined as a range of stormwater control measures that store, infiltrate, and/or evaporate stormwater with the goal of reducing flows to sewer systems and/or to surface waters.
 GI may include, but is not limited to, permeable pavement, plant/soil systems such as rain gardens, swales, and extended detention wetland areas, and control measures to harvest and reuse stormwater, such as rain barrels, and cisterns.
 This GI Plan has been developed to guide MWRD's future activities in sustainable stormwater management.

-The MWRD Board of Commissioners convened a public Study Session, which was open to the public, to thoroughly discuss the Green Infrastructure Program Plan on December 11, 2014.
+The MWRD Board of Commissioners convened a public Study Sessionto thoroughly discuss the Green Infrastructure Program Plan on December 11, 2014.
 A summary of the GI Plan and Comprehensive Land Use Policy was presented to the Board of Commissioners by MWRD staff.
 After questions posed from the Board of Commissioners were addressed by MWRD staff, members of the public provided comments for the District's consideration.
-The GI Plan and Comprehensive Land Use Policy, which is a component of the GI Plan, were subsequently revised and presented to the Board of Commissioners at their meeting on December 18, 2014 where approval was sought granted to submit the GI Plan to the EPA and Illinois EPA for approval.
-Upon approval by the EPA and Illinois EPA, the MWRD will publicize and promote its GI Plan through public outreach, press releases and includingwill post the GI Plan on the MWRD web site.
+The GI Plan and Comprehensive Land Use Policy, which is a component of the GI Plan, were subsequently revised and presented to the Board of Commissioners at their meeting on December 18, 2014 where approval was granted to submit the GI Plan to the EPA and Illinois EPA for approval.
+Upon approval by the EPA and Illinois EPA, the MWRD will publicize and promote its GI Plan through public outreach, press releases and will post the GI Plan on the MWRD web site.